 The Journal of Corporate Citizenship (JCC) provides a means by which the challenges and practical realities of corporate citizenship are addressed in an engaging and useful way.
 The journal's primary concentration is to integrate theory about corporate citizenship with management practice.
 For the past ten years, JCC outputs have advanced corporate social responsibility and sustainability worldwide.

-Weatherhead faculty members Dr. David Cooperrider, Fairmount Minerals Professor in Social Entrepreneurship, and Dr. Ron Fry, chair and associate professor of the Organizational Behavior Department, now serve as co-editors of the influential publication.
+Weatherhead faculty members Dr. David Cooperrider, Fairmount Minerals Professor in Social Entrepreneurship, and Dr. Ron Fry, professor of organizational behavior, now serve as co-editors of the influential publication.